isomerpages/gb-assist/_gov-assist/1a-government-assistance.md

 <center><h2>Government Assistance</h2>

-<p>The Singapore Government offers a range of assistances to help businesses grow and succeed.
-There are over 100 assistances available, from funding support to references and programs for building skills and knowledge.</p>

-<p>The e-adviser is a free online tool to help businesses in selecting the right assistance schemes based on their business needs.
-Access the e-adviser here to receive a set of recommended assistance.</p>
+<p>Browse the list of available tax incentive, loan, grant, or program here.
+Do keep in mind that you will need to meet certain criteria to be eligible for funding support.
+What you can apply for largely depends on what sector you are in and the growth stage of your business.</p>

+<p>To view a list of recommended assistance based on your business needs, please use the e-Adviser.</p>

 <a href="https://ea-staging.l1t.molb.gov.sg/#/" target="_blank"><h4>Get recommendation from e-adviser</h4></a></center>

 ***

-#### Search by support type
+#### View by support type

-Look for a tax incentive, loan, grant, or program here.
-Do keep in mind that you will need to meet certain criteria to be eligible for funding support.
-What you can apply for largely depends on what sector you are in and the growth stage of your business.

 | Tax Incentives | Loans | Grants | Toolkits/Programs |
 | :-: | :-: | :-: | :-: |